-One of the most prevalent diseases in the U.S. is gum disease, affecting nearly 80% of adults.
+One of the most prevalent diseases in the U.S. is gum disease, affecting nearly 50% of adults, according to the Centers for Disease Control.
 Many people don’t even realize they have it until it is too late.
 A hardened plaque called calculus building up along and under your gum line causes gum disease.
 Left alone, gum disease may lead to tooth loss, and has been linked to a number of other adverse health conditions.
 Regular dental cleanings every 6 months remove plaque buildup, reducing your risk of developing this destructive disease.
 Cleanings will also allow your dentist to spot any early signs of gum disease in order to begin preventative treatment.

 When to Seek Professional Dental Care

 The first stage of gum disease is called gingivitis.
 Signs of gingivitis include gums that bleed easily, swollen gums, and tooth sensitivity.
 If you develop these symptoms, you should schedule an appointment with a dentist right away.
-Gingivitis is a sign that your gums are being irritated by hard bacteria buildup called plaque.
-If the plaque is not removed, you may develop a more serious form of gum disease called periodontal disease, an incurable condition that worsens over time.
+Gingivitis is a sign that your gums are being irritated by bacteria buildup called plaque.
+If the plaque is not removed, you may develop a more serious form of gum disease called periodontal disease, which can worsen rapidly to threaten your teeth.
 Early detection is essential for protecting your health.

 Symptoms of periodontal disease include swollen and bleeding gums, a receding gum line, sensitive teeth, and tooth pain.
 Infections may develop under your teeth that can intensify your tooth pain.
 In many cases, infections will spread to the jawbone, causing extensive bone damage and tooth loss.